 In the wake of this crisis, TMT has to consider how to better serve consumers in this new context.
 Home entertainment systems are increasingly desirable investments.
 Social media is more powerful than ever.
 Digital will play an increasingly central role in critical services like health and infrastructure.
 This will make cybersecurity more important than ever – and meanwhile, TMT and digital need to make significant investments in sustainability.

 Certainly, the pandemic accelerated digital transformation, and subsequently, this needs to translate into business transformation.
 How can telecom networks, developers, and digital businesses facilitate high-speed connectivity securely and sustainably?
 Undoubtedly, every business will need the relevant sustainability, technical, cybersecurity expert for each project.
 Public relations will also be critically important, making experienced marketing consulting an invaluable asset.

-These five essential TMT trends will be what shapes the industry over the coming year.
+These five essential TMT trends for 2021 will be what shapes the industry over the coming year.
 It will certainly be intriguing to see how the industry’s key players innovate under these conditions.
 Check out our pool of talented experts across all TMT landscape.